dlmiles/tt06-poc-fskmodem-hdlctrx/README.md

 a transition was seen.
 This feature is included in this design the BERT mode is a reset configuration option.

+With the assistance of appropiate controller software, I would like the resulting solution to be capable of performing automatic bit-error-rate calculations, automatic transmit/receive calibration for point to point links, and automatic detection of common misconfigurations concerning the setup.
+So additional modes of operation for this maybe added to the KISS command packet level to allow host control of the BERT mode entry/exit.
+Sending control packets and entry/exit of BERT mode with a receiver side counter for data transition count, that can be read-back over KISS seems like most of the solution.

+This is more about characteriszing any non-liner response found on the audio transmit or audio receive that is fed back into the ROM lookup to achieve a better bit-error-rate and SnR so the communication link works better in poor RF conditions/environments.

 # Tiny Tapeout Verilog Project Template